Covenant Not To Compete Enforceable or Not — Factors to Consider?: Reliable Fire Equip. Co. v. Arredondo (2011 IL 111871).

 In the aftermath of Reliable, enforceability of a covenant not to compete in Illinois now depends on each of the facts and circumstances specific to each case, and a covenant not to compete will be enforced only if it passes “reasonableness” muster within this framework.
 Additionally, a covenant not to compete will only be enforceable if it is no greater than necessary to protect the employer’s legitimate business interest, and does not impose an undue hardship on the employee or injure the public.

-Super Lawyers named Chicago and Oak Brook business trial attorneys Peter Lubin and Vincent DiTommaso Super Lawyers in the Categories of Class Action, Business Litigation and Consumer Rights Litigation.
-Lubin Austermuehle’s Oak Brook and Chicago business trial lawyers have over a quarter of century of experience in litigating complex business and commercial litigation disputes.
-We handle emergency business law suits involving injunctions, and TROS, defamation, libel and covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee and partner breaches of fiduciary duty.
+Super Lawyers named Chicago and Oak Brook business trial attorney Peter Lubin a Super Lawyer in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
+Lubin Austermuehle’s Oak Brook and Chicago business trial lawyers have over a quarter of a century of experience in litigating complex business and commercial litigation disputes.
+We handle emergency business lawsuits involving injunctions, and TROS, defamation, libel, and covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee and partner breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud or defamatory attacks on their business and reputations.

 If you need assistance relating to a non-compete agreement or covenant not to compete, contact one of our Oak Brook and Chicago non-compete agreement lawyers for a free consultation at (833) 306-4933 or by filling out our contact us form at the side of this blog.